Sushruthashan/distributed-file-sharing-system/README.md

 Tested with:

-* Large files up to 100MB
+* Text files up to 100MB
 * Empty and duplicate file uploads
 * Invalid or expired tokens
-* Parallel upload/download requests

 ## Performance